 While it is easy to purchase this ticket after landing, buying onboard is even better.

-The CX av system also displays info on the arrival at HKG.
+The Cathay audio-visual system also displays info on the arrival at HKG.

 My connecting flight to Phuket, Thailand would be departing from gate 508.

 Another feature of the AV system is the external camera.
 US airlines refuse to install this option on their planes (legal issues perhaps).
 I love watching takeoff and landing with these cameras.
 Piping the video feed through the audio-visual system provides all passengers with excellent views of takeoff, landing even if they don’t have a window seat.